 Take a look at Upworthy, and you will see they always play with your arousal:

 We can say the same for most popular media sites, even in the business industry:

 What makes you either angry or happy can become viral.
 While they focus on both negative and positive traits, their approach that lays underneath the surface is one where high-intensity emotions prevail.

-This idea of high-arousal leads to action was shown to be true by yet another study done by the Jonah Berger and Katherine L. Milkman, who found that positive content tends to correlate more with virality.
+This idea of high-arousal leads to action was shown to be true by yet another study done by Jonah Berger and Katherine L. Milkman, who found that positive content tends to correlate more with virality.
 And the former also says in his book that arousal is “one reason funny things get shared.”

 The best proof of the power of arousal is the recent Nike’s Colin Kaepernick ads.
 People went bananas with these ads, many people going as far as burning their Nike’s shoes in reaction to these ads.
-Did Nike get a negative backlash in their revenues or stock price?
+Did Nike get a negative backlash in its revenues or stock price?
 Not at all.
 Actually, the ad helped Nike increase their market value by 9%.